 Section 7.
-Student Athletes Ejected for Unsportsmanlike Conduct in Any Sport
+Unsportsmanlike Conduct by Student Athletes

 - A. In contests in which registered TSSAA officials are involved, the officials will immediately notify the state office with a written report if players are ejected for unsportsmanlike conduct.
 In soccer, this does not apply if the ejection occurs as the result of a player receiving a red card for his/her second caution.
 In sports where registered TSSAA officials are not used, it will be the responsibility of the principal and/or coach of the player involved to report this incident to the state office. - B. On the ejection of the student-athlete, the school will be required to submit a report on the action of the player and any disciplinary action taken by the school.
 The minimum penalty will be as follows: - 1.
 Football 1 Game Suspension - 2.
-Soccer 2 Game Suspension for serious foul play except for the following offenses which shall result in a 1 Game Suspension: - a.
+Soccer There is no mandatory minimum penalty when a player is ejected for receiving a second yellow card followed by a red card.
+There is a 2 Game Suspension for serious foul play except for the following offenses which shall result in a 1 Game Suspension: - a.
 A player anywhere on the field (other than a goalkeeper within his/her own penalty area) who deliberately handles a ball to prevent it from going into the goal. - b.
-A foul by a player against an opponent who is moving toward his/her offensive goal with an obvious opportunity to score. - c.
-There is no mandatory minimum penalty when a player is ejected for receiving a red card for his/her second caution. - 3.
+A foul by a player against an opponent who is moving toward his/her offensive goal with an obvious opportunity to score. - 3.
 All other sports 2 Game Suspension